 This is tricky because ethics, in some ways, are relative.
 Right?
 My husband and I went in feeling like we had our own understanding of what we felt was an ethical way of handling an adoption.
 For these things, there was no wiggle room.
-From an agency, we wanted honesty.
-Whether it was about finances, individuals, the law, and their own expectations of us…we needed honesty.
-Integrity.
-We wanted upfront truth about the expectant/birth mother, unborn child, and we expected them to be honest and truthful about our family when presenting us.
+We wanted honesty from an agency.
+Whether it was about finances, individuals, the law, and their own expectations of us, we needed honesty, integrity.
+We wanted upfront truth about the expectant or birth mother, unborn child, and we expected them to be honest and truthful about our family when presenting us.
 We wanted each situation to be treated professionally, and equally.
 Our list was short, but if an agency was transparent and honest, then we felt we’d be safe.

 Equality in Care

 There are some agencies that, I feel, favor adoptive parents.
 They cater to the desires of those seeking to adopt.
-Not only did we feel this was unethical, it just felt plain icky.
+Not only did we feel this was unethical; it just felt plain icky.
 It was imperative to us that our potential birth mother be cared for and receive all the help she needed.
-We wanted an agency that was mindful and certainly more knowledgable than we are about birth parent needs so that we wouldn’t necessarily be taken advantage of, but more importantly, so that we could feel peace in knowing that this painful experience that we would be a part of would also be an experience that offered her hope.
+We knew the right adoption agency would be mindful, and certainly more knowledgeable, than we were about birth parent needs so that we wouldn’t necessarily be taken advantage of, but more importantly so that we could feel peace in knowing that this painful experience we would be a part of would also be an experience that offered the birth mother hope.
 There is no way around the fact that our child’s first mother would be going through a tremendous loss, a loss we couldn’t fathom, and we would be a part of that story.
 So yes.
 We needed an agency that would take care of her as she processed this pain.

 We also needed to know that we would be taken care of.
 We were charting new ground and we needed to feel safe knowing that our questions would be answered and answered sensitively.
 We needed to know that we would be kept in the loop, and that if we needed extra guidance, it would be provided.
 This is also our story that we were writing with each new step and we needed an agency that could guide us through it.

-Reputation matters.
+Reputation matters when it comes to finding the right adoption agency.
 We felt that if an agency had a good reputation, then the above three items were in check.
 Some agencies we checked out on our own, feeling like they had potential for us.
 Once we asked around, we found that the integrity of the agencies were not great and we dropped them off our list.
 Reputation will follow us all, for good or bad.
 It’s no different with a company.
 And getting feedback from others was important to us.

 If one of these pieces was missing, it wasn’t a match for us.
 An agency could have the best reputation, but if it was over our budget, we just couldn’t do it.
 It wasn’t right for us.
 That’s how it was with any of these items.
 If one wasn’t solid, then they were off our list.